vwkd/code-web/Git/Cheat Sheet.md

 ## Notation

-- a commit can be referenced by its 7 first characters of its checksum or it relative position to the current head, e.g. `HEAD~1` is previous commit
+- a commit can be referenced by its full checksum, the first 7 characters of its checksum, or its relative position to the current head, e.g. `HEAD~1` is previous commit